-- 1. When the light is red, ask your student two or three math facts.
-For example, say, "What is 6 + 3?
-8 + 4?" - 2.
-Stop asking as soon as the light turns green. - 3.
-Cheer for the math facts they answered correctly.
+- When the light is red, ask your child two or three math facts.
+For example, say, "What is four times three?" - 2.
+Stop asking as soon as the light turns green. - Cheer for the math facts they answered correctly.
 Provide encouragement for those they answered incorrectly and try again at the next light.